 The University IT resources, systems and facilities are the property of the University.
 Anything sent or received using the network, systems and facilities of the University will therefore be transmitted and stored on University property (or on third party property on behalf of the University).
 Accordingly it is likely to be reviewed by the University.
 This applies whether you use the University IT resources at a University site, at home, or any other location, including but not limited to externally hosted applications.

 - The University's email system may involve the storage of emails outside of Australia.
-To the extent that any of your emails contain any confidential or Personal Information (as that term is defined in the Privacy Act 1988 (Cth)), you acknowledge that data may be stored overseas.
+To the extent that any of your emails contain any confidential or Personal Information (as that term is defined in the Information Privacy Act 2009), you acknowledge that data may be stored overseas.
 While the University has entered into confidentiality arrangements to protect the privacy of such data (including adherence to the US-EU Safe Harbour Program), you acknowledge that any data stored outside Australia may be subject to compulsory access through process of law, under the relevant jurisdiction in which it is stored.

 - The University therefore reserves the right to monitor both usage and content of email messages, instant messages, discussion forums and visits to Internet sites using University resources to: